Moremi Game Reserve Camping and Self-Drive Safari

 Winter is the dry season, running from May to September, and is the peak season for camping and safaris.
 This is because the vegetation is less dense, and the tracks are less likely to be waterlogged or flooded.
 It’s also much cooler in the winter.

-Because it’s peak season, this also means that it’s going to be difficult to book campsites.
+Because it’s peak season, it’s also going to be difficult to book campsites.
 They can be booked out up to a year in advance.
 Moremi game reserve prices are also higher, and the tracks are going to be busier with traffic.

 Exploring the delta’s waterways is best between June and August when the Okavango’s water levels are at their highest.
 However, in some years, droughts may limit this activity.
 Many companies offer mokoro trips and boat cruises.